-In August 2006, we and King announced the initiation of a Phase I clinical trial program of a second abuse-resistant drug candidate, called PTI-202.
-In connection with the acceptance by the FDA of the investigational new drug application, or IND, for PTI-202, King made a milestone payment to us of \$5.0 million.

-We could also receive from King up to \$145.0 million in additional milestone payments in the course of clinical development of Remoxy, PTI-202 and other abuse-resistant opioid painkillers under the strategic alliance.
+We and King are engaged in a strategic alliance to develop and commercialize Remoxy and other abuse-resistant opioid painkillers.
+King made an upfront cash payment of \$150.0 million to us at the closing of this strategic alliance in December 2005 and paid us \$5.0 million as a milestone payment in connection with the acceptance by the FDA of an investigational new drug application, or IND, for PTI-202.
+We could also receive from King an additional \$145.0 million in milestone payments in the course of clinical development of Remoxy, PTI-202 and other abuse-resistant opioid painkillers under the strategic alliance.
 In addition, subject to certain limitations, King is obligated to fund development expenses incurred by us pursuant to the collaboration agreement.
 King is obligated to fund the commercialization expenses of, and has the exclusive right to market and sell, drugs developed in connection with the strategic alliance.
-King is obligated to pay us a 20% royalty on net sales of drugs developed in connection with the strategic alliance for which the royalty is set at 15%.
+King is obligated to pay us a 20% royalty on net sales of drugs developed in connection with the strategic alliance, except as to the first \$1.0 billion in net sales of such drugs, for which the royalty is set at 15%.